Vrolijk/OSDD/workshop/readme.md

  ```14:59:48.026607 IP 004 > 10.0.0.1: ICMP echo reply, id 2, seq 1, length 64 ```

 ### Advice: make the ARP entry permanent on PING
 Run the following commands to create a startup script.
-This way you will not forget to add the ARP entry after a reboot.
+This way you will not forget to add the ARP entry after a reboot. <br>
 You need to install net-tools to add the application Arp.
 ```
 sudo gedit /etc/network/if-up.d/add-my-static-arp
 ```